Leantime/leantime/README.md

 # leantime

-Leantime is an open source project management system designed for small teams and companies.
-It offers an all-in-one solution for tasks, projects, timelines and leads.
+Leantime is an open source business management system designed for small teams and companies.
+It offers an all-in-one solution for tasks, projects, timesheets and leads.

 The intuitive design allows clients and vendors to communicate and manage their projects in one central place.